Seneca-ICTOER/OPS245-db/docs/A-Labs/lab1-db.md

 It is extremely important that you complete Lab 1 correctly as this Debian install will be the platform on which the rest of the course will be completed.

-When you have completed Lab 1, ask your instructor to come and check your installtion. **This must be done in class.** They will ask you to complete a set of tasks/commands.
+When you have completed Lab 1, ask your instructor to come and check your installation. **This must be done in class.** They will ask you to complete a set of tasks/commands.
 If everything has been completed correctly, your instructor will mark your Lab 1 as complete.

 ## Practice For Quizzes, Tests, Midterm & Final Exam